Cairo: Satellite cities

 Since 1977 a number of new towns have been planned and built by the New Urban Communities Authority (NUCA) in the Eastern Desert around Cairo, ostensibly to accommodate additional population growth and development of the city and stem the development of self-built informal areas, especially over agricultural land.
-As of 2022 four new towns have been built and have residential populations: 15th of May City, Badr City, Shorouk City, and New Cairo.
-In addition, two more are under construction: the New Administrative Capital.
-And Capital Gardens, where land was allocated in 2021, and which will house most of the civil servants employed in the new capital.
+As of 2022, four new towns have been built and have residential populations: 15th of May City, Badr City, Shorouk City, and New Cairo.
+In addition, two more are under construction: the New Administrative Capital and Capital Gardens, where land was allocated in 2021, which will house most of the civil servants employed in the new capital.

 Planned new capital

-In March 2015, plans were announced for a new city to be built east of Cairo, in an undeveloped area of the Cairo Governorate, which would serve as the New Administrative Capital of Egypt.
+In March 2015, plans were announced for a new city to be built east of Cairo in an undeveloped area of the Cairo Governorate, which would serve as the New Administrative Capital of Egypt.
 Cairo also introduced more modern metro lines to reduce traffic in central areas.